gottacatchenall/ms_false_negatives/README.md

 model’s prediction can be ‘uncertain’ in two different ways: the model’s predictions may have high variance, or the model’s predictions may be centered around a probability of interaction of $0.5$, where we are the most unsure about whether this interaction exists.
-A more statistically robust framework for accounting for different forms of uncertainty in probabilistic interaction predictions seems a necessary goal that the field must undertake.
+Improving the incorporation of different forms of uncertainty in probabilistic interaction predictions seems a necessary next step toward understanding what pairs of species we know the least about, in order to prioritize sampling to provide the most new information possible.

 # Positive associations increase the false-negative rate